The Tremeloes: The Tremeloes

-As a soloist, Poole failed to chart with subsequent records, but pursued a successful cabaret career.
-His daughters, Karen and Shelly, hit the charts in 1996 as Alisha's Attic.
 Blakley died from cancer in June 1996, leaving Munden and Westwood to continue in concert with newer recruits Dave Fryer (bass) and Joe Gillingham (keyboards).
 Jeff Brown, former bass player and lead vocals for The Sweet, replaced Fryer in 2005.
 Dave Fryer retired to live in Germany after leaving the band, and continues to write music and play occasionally.

 In April 2004, at the request of the Animals, who were about to do their 40th anniversary tour, Hawkes was asked to form a band to tour with the Animals.
-This he did, bringing together a supergroup including Mick Avory (ex-the Kinks), Eric Haydock (ex-the Hollies), who teamed up to perform as the Class of '64, also featuring guitarists, Telecaster Ted Tomlin and Graham Pollock.
+This he did, bringing together a supergroup including Mick Avory (ex-the Kinks), Eric Haydock (ex-the Hollies), who teamed up to perform as the Class of '64, also featuring guitarists Telecaster Ted Tomlin and Graham Pollock.
 The band toured around the world and recorded an album of past band hits and a new single called "She's Not My Child".

 Brian Poole, Chip Hawkes and the Tremeloes toured the UK as part of their 40th anniversary reunion in September 2006.

 In November 2015, Westwood and Hawkes were both charged with sexual assault relating to a case from 1968.
 They were acquitted in July 2016.

 In 2019 two separate entities were touring—the latest incarnation of the original Tremeloes with Westwood, Clarke and Hawkes, along with Hawkes' son Jodie and Richard Marsh, and a tribute band "The Trems" with Gillingham, Brown, Twynham and Phil Wright (of the band Paper Lace).
 Hawkes stated in an interview that Munden had retired following knee issues resulting from a fall.
 Brian Poole toured with the band again in 2016, and played with his own band Brian Poole & Electrix.
 As of 2019 he appeared to no longer be actively performing.

 Original drummer Dave Munden (born on 2 December 1943) died on 15 October 2020, at age 76.

 In 2021, Chip Hawkes, Rick Westwood, Mick Clarke, Jodie Hawkes and Richard Marsh were still performing live as the Tremeloes on the UK nostalgia circuits, whilst in 2022, Chesney Hawkes joined his brother Jodie as a member, becoming the band's singer for a series of dates.